The film that’s helping people to process their Parkinson’s disease diagnosis

 It also provides a rare opportunity for researchers and people living with Parkinson’s to interact, often an inspirational experience for researchers, and a way to reaffirm their commitment to this area of neuroscience.

 How has attending WPC affected the way you live your life with Parkinson’s?

-I have been encouraged to participate in clinical trials and I became a research advocate with the Parkinson’s Disease Foundation.
-I regularly attend other conference events for the Parkinson’s community, and at the next WPC I will co-host a roundtable session on ‘Living Alone with PD’.
+I have been encouraged to participate in clinical trials and I became a research advocate with Parkinson’s Disease Foundation.
+I regularly attend other conference events for Parkinson’s community, and at the next WPC I will co-host a roundtable session on ‘Living Alone with PD’.
 I also try and seek out people who are newly diagnosed, especially if they live alone, and tell them that they can live well with Parkinson’s, and encourage them to stay as active and engaged as they can.